 There are also a number of rights to which you are entitled.
-In particular, you have the right to request to work flexibly (see our separate section on Flexible Working) and you also have a right to reasonable time off to cover emergencies if you care for dependent relatives.
+In particular, you have the right to request to work flexibly (see our separate section on Flexible Working) and you also have a right to reasonable time off to cover emergencies if you care for children and older dependent relatives.
+You also have a statutory right to time off for unpaid parental leave for each child.

 Should your employer agree to your request to work flexibly, you might choose to alter your start and finish times, condense your working week into fewer days or opt for term-time working only.
 However, you should bear in mind that this is only a right to request and your employer may turn down your request if it feels that there is a reasonable case for doing so.